-Under an RCV or ACV policy, your dwelling coverage pays for damage by a covered peril to the structure and will pay only up to the policy limit.
+Under an RCV or ACV policy, your dwelling coverage pays for damage to the structure and will pay only up to the policy limit.

 Even if you bought an RCV policy, there may be other limits on what the policy will pay for damage to certain surfaces, such as roofs.
 In some cases, the policy may pay ACV on your roof, but RCV on the rest of your home and property.
-If you have questions, call the adjuster, agent, or insurer and ask what type of coverage you have.
+If you have questions, call the adjuster or your insurer and ask what type of coverage you have.